 Highlights of Lighthouse

-- Lighthouse is simple, fast, efficient and makes other Application launchers for Linux to lose their charm on you pretty fast.
+- Lighthouse is simple, fast, and efficient and makes other Application launchers for Linux to lose their charm on you pretty fast.

 - The launcher is a hundred percent customizable, meaning you can tinker with the code and tweak preferred functions as you like.